Our People

 LLB, BBus(Accountancy) Griffith University

-Mr Finucan was appointed to the School Council in June 2023.
+Mr Finucan was appointed to School Council in 2023 and also to the position of Chairman of the Audit & Risk Committee.
 He attended Toowoomba Grammar School as a boarder and graduated in 1991.
 He was a member of the Toowoomba Grammar School First XV.

 James has practiced as a solicitor for over 20 years and is the Managing Director of Finucan Lawyers, a boutique corporate and commercial practice.
 He has undertaken the role of lead lawyer on several ASX listings and private equity transactions.